SMSgt selectees of the 17th TRW

 |0

-This work, SMSgt selectees of the 17th TRW [Image 3 of 3], by 2nd Lt.
-Steve Garrett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SMSgt selectees of the 17th TRW, by SrA Ashley Thrash, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT